HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

       **NOTE**
       Ensure that in the known hosts file of installer machine, the entries of HPECP host should not be present.

-   8. The script downloads the hpecp bin file from the S3 bucket or the bin file can be downloaded the from the url and placed locally on the installer machine.The same needs to be updated in the vars.yml file.
+   8. The script downloads the hpecp bin file from the S3 bucket or the bin file can be downloaded the from the url and placed locally to root directory on the controller machine.The same needs to be updated in the vars.yml file.

+   9. Ensure to setup docker registry on installer if airgap is set to true in vars.yml file.
+To setup docker regsitry update the same in vars.yml and run below command.

+         ```
+            ansible-playbook  playbooks/setup_docker_registry.yml --ask-vault-pass
+         ```
+   Note: Incase of timeout,retries and connection errors while copying docker images to docker regsitry re run the playbook again since copying images requires lot of time.

 ### HPECP Nodes Prerequisite